carolinecolijn/ClustersCOVID19/README.md

 * Fig 1c and 2c are static plot versions of the Shiny App heatmap (Singapore and Tianjin respectively)

-* Fig 3 is produced by singapore_incubation_analysis and tianjin_incubation_analysis
+* Fig 3 is produced by Tianjin_wtables and singapore_wtables (older figure versions are in singapore_incubation_analysis and Tianjin_incubation_analysis, located in the 'old_code' folder)

 * Fig 4 are network diagrams for Tianjin and Singapore

 * Tianjin_wtables, singapore_wtables contain the statistical models used to determine serial intervals and incubation period estimates, which were reported in the manuscript and associated supplementary information.
-Tianjin and singapore are earlier versions of the respective files.
+(Tianjin, tianjin_JS, and singapore are earlier versions of the respective files and are located in the 'old_code' folder).

 * portion_presympt contains the statistical models used to estimate the proportion of pre-symptomatic transmission

-* tianjin_JS is the incubation analysis of Tianjin, stratified by pre-quarantine and post-quarantine (based on Jan 23 as date of start of quarantine measures in China)

 For those new to Git - you can click on the .md file to see the code and associated results without having to download and run it yourself.